funcx-faas/helm-chart/README.md

 ### Example install of hetzner cloud + minikube

+TODO: minikube always/sometimes forgets its install on restart.

 This shows how @benclifford installed minikube on a hetzner cloud node as
 root: